quantify-os/quantify-core/docs/usage.rst

 In *Iterative* mode, the MC steps through each setpoint one at a time, processing them one by one.

-In *Batched* mode, the MC vectorises the setpoints such that they are processed in batches.
+In *Batched* mode, the MC vectorizes the setpoints such that they are processed in batches.
-The size of these batches is automatically calculated but usually dependent on resource constraints; you may have a device which can hold 2000 samples but wish to sweep over 40000 points.
+The size of these batches is automatically calculated but usually dependent on resource constraints; you may have a device which can hold 100 samples but you wish to sweep over 2000 points.

+.. note:: The maximum batch size of the settable(s)/gettable(s) should be specified using the `.batch_size` attribute.
+If not specified infinite size is assumed and all setpoint are passed to the settable(s).

+.. tip:: In *Batched* mode it is still possible to perform outer iterative sweeps with an inner batched sweep.
+This is performed automatically when batched (`.batched=True`) settables are mixed with iterative settables (`.batched=False`).
+To correctly grid the points in this mode use :meth:`~quantify.measurement.MeasurementControl.setpoints_grid`.

-Control mode is detected automatically based on the `.batched` attribute of the :class:`~quantify.measurement.Gettable`; this is expanded upon in subsequent sections.
+Control mode is detected automatically based on the `.batched` attribute of the settable(s) and gettable(s); this is expanded upon in subsequent sections.

-.. note:: Every Settable and Gettable must have the same Control Mode.
+.. note:: All gettables must have the same value for the `.batched` attribute.
+Settables can have mixed `.batched` attribute (only) when `gettable(s).batched=True`.

 Settables and Gettables